 Our curriculum adheres to the philosophy of world-renowned child therapist and infant specialist, Magda Gerber from RIE™ USA and the insightful research of Hungarian paediatrician Dr Emmi Pikler from Pikler-Lóczy.

 “The jobs of tomorrow might not exist today.
 We cannot treat education as a straightforward, rote-learning process.
-We must prepare children to innovate, think and grow.” — Ms Nancy Lee Wong, Head of Pedagogy, First Steps Preschool
+We must prepare children to innovate, think and grow.” — Ms Nancy Lee Wong, founding Head of Pedagogy, First Steps Preschool

 Preschool Curriculum Highlights

 Children learn how different subjects relate to one another, using their knowledge to analyse and connect the dots, rather than simply memorise what’s been taught.

 As opposed to the traditional route learning methods, which kill creativity, we focus on creative writing and storytelling to help children build upon their wondrous imagination.

 Public speaking builds children’s confidence up and serves as the foundation for them to engage in meaningful discussion and debate their ideas.

 When moral education is sacrificed in pursuit of academic excellence, we end up with uninspiring bosses.
 Here, we teach children compassion, gratitude, patience and acceptance among other core values.

 Today is the start of your child’s journey to becoming tomorrow’s leader